j4y/developerportal/pages/platforms/windows.md

 This interface delivers information about the images and faces captured by a detector.
 The <code>ImageListener</code> contains two client callback methods:

 <code>onImageResults</code> returns the processed frame and a dictionary of the faces found.
 An individual entry in the dictionary is comprised of a face ID and a Face object which contains metrics about the face.
 If the image was processed but no face was found, the returned dictionary will be empty.
-The detectors track a single face, the face that occupies the largest area in the image.
-A Future release of the SDK will allow tracking multiple faces in an image.

 ```
 virtual void onImageResults(Dictionary<int, Face> faces, Frame image);